aidensacharski/GitHubProxy/README.md

 ## Prerequisites
 * You have your own domain where multiple subdomains can be added.
-* Your server have port 80 and 443 available and can be access from the Internet.
+* Your server has port 80 and 443 available and can be access from the Internet.

 ## Installation Steps